Store Hours

 Plant Hardiness Zones Explained

 For example, you could transplant bell peppers outdoors in mid-March in Zone 10, but not until the end of May in Zone 4.
 You'll have good results with plants that have your zone number or less.
 In other words, a Zone 9 garden can support plants listed as Zones 1–9.
-You can plant seeds indoors roughly a month before you can plant them outside, or direct sow.
-Read your seed packet for details.
-If you start seeds a little later than recommended, it's not ideal, but it will likely even out as time passes.
+You can plant seeds indoors roughly a month before you can plant them outside, known as direct sow.
+Be sure to read your seed packet for details.
+If you start them later than recommended, it's not ideal, but it should even out as time passes.

 Gardening in Your Growing Zone

-In the desert, native plants like succulents, cacti, and other hardy desert shrubs will easily grow outside.
+In the desert, native plants like cacti, succulents, and other hardy desert shrubs will easily grow outside.
 Other beloved garden vegetables love the heat, like nightshades.
 If you start them indoors and carefully introduce them outdoors in the shade, you can enjoy raising vegetables even in a dry climate.
-Compatible spring flower seeds, whether they're perennials or annuals, can also often get an indoor start.
+Heat-resistant spring flower seeds, whether they're perennials or annuals, can also often get an indoor start.

 Start Seeds Indoors

-Grow your garden from seeds by starting them indoors.
+You can save money and gain the satisfaction of growing your garden from seeds by starting them indoors in your own seedling garden.
 We've got all the seed starter supplies you'll need.
-For best results, you'll want warming lights or a warming mat to go with your seed tray or plant pots.
-If you're planting a larger garden, use seed trays — like the ones you see sprouts in at your Tucson Garden Center — to make it easy to stay organized and plant tiny soil plugs later.
-You can also use pots with potting soil and seed starter mix.
+For best results, you'll want grow lights or a warming mat to go with your seed tray or planters.
+If you're planting a larger garden, use seed trays — like the ones you see sprouts in at your Tucson Garden Center — to stay organized and plant tiny soil plugs when the time comes.
+You can also use pots with seed starter mix and potting soil.

 Sprouts